ydx1013/FigureYa/README.md

-# ✍️ Usage and Citation

-This project is built upon research that has now been published.
-We encourage its use under the following guidelines for licensing and academic citation.

-### License and Commercial Use

-This software is licensed under the **[Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/)**.

-This means you are free to share and adapt the code for **non-commercial purposes**, provided you give appropriate credit and distribute any adaptations under the same license.

-For all commercial use cases (including but not limited to integration into proprietary software, use in a commercial service, or as an internal corporate tool), a separate commercial license is required.

-### Academic Citation

-If you use this code in your work or research, **in addition to complying with the license**, we kindly request that you cite our publication:

-> Xiaofan Lu, et al. (2025). *FigureYa: A Standardized Visualization Framework for Enhancing Biomedical Data Interpretation and Research Efficiency*. iMetaMed. [https://doi.org/10.1002/imm3.70005](https://doi.org/10.1002/imm3.70005)

-*A pre-formatted BibTeX entry will be added here upon final publication.*

----

-# FigureYa: A Standardized Visualization Framework for Enhancing Biomedical Data Interpretation and Research Efficiency

 This repository provides the complete set of input files, analysis code, and results from the FigureYa manuscript.

 ## 🔎 Interactive Results Browser